pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

 ![image alt text](imgs/new_write.png)

 We don't implement it temporarily for two reasons
-- we need to change the api expose to user because we have to deal with the global data in advance
+- we need to change the API expose to the user because we have to deal with the global data in advance
-- the optimization of the catalyst conflicts with the write logical. such as data type convert
+- the optimization of the catalyst conflicts with the write logic. such as data type convert

 We will do this task after solving these two problems.

 ## Compatibility

-1.Don't support operating TiDB without catalog config anymore.
+1. Don't support operating TiDB without catalog config anymore.
 Now, you must:
 - Enable Catalog by these configs
 ```
 spark.sql.catalog.tidb_catalog org.apache.spark.sql.catalyst.catalog.TiCatalog